A Rich Set of Data Analytic and AI Tools for Geoscience

-Multi-Attribute Classification uses the Self-Organizing Map (SOM) unsupervised machine learning process to improve the seismic interpretation of stratigraphic facies and their distributions.
-Applied at single sample scale in Paradise, this technique has demonstrated the ability to resolve thin beds that are below classic seismic tuning thickness.
-The SOM methodology has also proven to define potential fluid effects on seismic data given the appropriate seismic attributes.
-When used with the unique interactive 2D Colormap in Paradise, the distribution of one or more neural classes can be calibrated with geology.
-The Machine Learning Geobody application uses the results from Multi-Attribute Classification and the deep learning tools in Paradise to detect geobodies and calculate volumetrics.
+Machine Learning (ML) Stratigraphic Analysis uses the Self-Organizing Map (SOM) unsupervised machine learning process to classify stratigraphic facies and their distributions.
+Applied at single sample scale in Paradise, this process produces a detailed view of stratigraphy due to the stacking effect of classifying individual examples in attribute space.
+In addition to identifying thin beds, ML Stratigraphic Analysis also reveals potential fluid effects in seismic data.
+When used with the unique interactive 2D Colormap in Paradise, the distribution of one or more neural classes are calibrated with geology.
+The Machine Learning Geobody application then incorporates ML Stratigraphic Analysis results to produce geobodies and calculate volumetrics.

 (Left) Amplitude data.
 (Right) multi-attribute classification on 100ms stratigraphy above the Buda in the Eagle Ford group

 Seismic data owned and provided courtesy of Seitel, Inc.

 Multi-attribute classification with low probability (<10%) anomalies (white) in the greater Niobrara section.
 For more information, read Thin Beds and Anomaly Resolution in the Niobrara by Rocky Roden.